OIM3690/resources/assignments/hw2.md

 ## 1. Table (20 points)

 Create the table shown below.
 You can find the pictures of all the products in [images](./images) folder.
-All styles must be done with external CSS **only**.
+All styles must be done with internal CSS or external CSS. **Inline CSS is not allowed.**

 - Table should be centered.
 - Height of each `tr` should be `20vh`.